mlochbaum/BQN/tutorial/expression.md

         'h' - 'a'

 But as I blurted earlier, you can't add two characters (and **no** you can never concatenate things by adding them).
 It's also an error to negate a character or subtract it from a number.
 Characters reside in an \[intimidating word for simple concept warning\] [affine space](http://videocortex.io/2018/Affine-Space-Types/) \[no relation to those fancy Rust things called linear and affine types\], meaning that the following operations are allowed:
-* Adding a number to a character gives a character
+* Adding a number to a character gives a character.
+* So does subtracting a number from a character.
 * Subtracting two characters gives a number.
 Other examples of affine spaces are
 * Points on a line (with no origin).
 You can move a point by a distance or find the distance between two points, but can't add points.